 Texas – Latin America Business Summit Helps Texas Companies Access Nearshore Expanding Markets

-Highlights of the 2016 Summit included a LATAM market overview by Gary Hoover, Founder of Hoover’s Online and first Entrepreneur-in-Residence of the Herb Kelleher Center for Entrepreneurship at the McCombs School of Business at the University of Texas at Austin.
-Consul General Carlos González Gutiérrez provided information about resources available to Texas businesses considering investing in Mexico.
-Additional panelists offered their personal experience in entering various Latin American markets.
-Those speakers included: Eduardo Velasco, CEO of WaveMAX; Kevin Koym, Founder of TechRanch Austin; David Sandler, Co-Founder of Remarcs; Bill Hulsey, Principal of HULSEY PC; Paul O’Brien, Growth Hacker of SEO’Brien; Norman Newman, President of Demand Frontier; Bob Foster, Founder of GlobalNow; Anurag Kumar, CEO of iTexico; Salvador Castañeda, Managing Attorney of Castañeda Law Firm PLLC; and Angelica Garcia-Dunn, President & CEO of AIM Global Logistics.
+Highlights of previous TX-LATAM Business Summits include Consul General Carlos González Gutiérrez, who provided information about resources available to Texas businesses considering investing in Mexico.
+Additional panelists have offered their personal experience in entering various Latin American markets.
+Those speakers included: Eduardo Velasco, CEO of WaveMAX; Kevin Koym, Founder of TechRanch Austin; Estuardo Robles, Partner of Briggs Capital; Sebastian Gomez, Trade & Investment Representative of PROCOLOMBIA; Mark Madrid, past President of the Greater Austin Hispanic Chamber of Commerce; David Sandler, Co-Founder of Remarcs; Bill Hulsey, Principal of HULSEY PC; Paul O’Brien, Growth Hacker of SEO’Brien; Norman Newman, President of Demand Frontier; Bob Foster, Founder of GlobalNow; Anurag Kumar, CEO of iTexico; Salvador Castañeda, Managing Attorney of Castañeda Law Firm PLLC; and Angelica Garcia-Dunn, President & CEO of AIM Global Logistics.

 Over the last decade, the Latin American region experienced a deep economic and social transformation, which lifted millions out of poverty and swelled the ranks of the middle class.
 Latin America’s economy is expected to expand due to corrections in regional growth.
 Summit attendees will learn how to position their companies and benefit from this growth.